polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 remains an excellent resource, and we hope the practical lessons learned from this post will help your organization identify less obvious risks risks and secure your infrastructure.

+*Bradley Buda is a Managing Partner at Polynome.*